Marathon cup from 1896 sets Olympics auction record

 The cup was named after Michel Breal, the French philologist who invented the men's marathon race as part of the 1896 games.

-Inspired by the legend of the messenger Pheidippides, he had the idea to stage a race from the city of Marathon to Athens -- a distance of 25 miles (40 km), and promised a silver cup to the winner.
+Inspired by the legend of the messenger Pheidippides, he had the idea to stage a race from the city of Marathon to Athens -- a distance of 25 miles, and promised a silver cup to the winner.

 According to the auctioneer, of the 17 athletes who began the race, only 10 finished, one of whom was later disqualified for travelling by carriage for part of the race.